Selling a House for a Job Relocation: Tips, Tools, and Taxes

 How’s the real estate market?

-Your timeline for starting your new job, combined with market conditions, will determine whether you could sell your home within days, weeks, or months — or if you’re better off renting it out for a bit.
+Your timeline for starting your new job and the housing market conditions will determine whether you could sell your home within days, weeks, or months — or if you’re better off renting it out for a bit.
 (More on that below.)

 If the demand for housing outpaces supply, you can breathe a little easier, knowing that your home likely won’t sit on the market for long.
 A tight market can also mean that eager buyers can find themselves in a bidding war, raising the offers you’ll get on your home.